Laser Mole Removal

 Will there be a scar after the laser mole removal?

 It is virtually impossible not to leave a scar after a lesion is removed, but the Ellman Surgitron aims to leave an imperceptible scar.
 There may be some slight lightening in colour in the area cleared, but generally, over months, this most often becomes unnoticeable.
 This is particularly important with facial mole removal.

 - After the mole removal, there is a shallow sore, which is covered until it is healed.

 - After the dressing is removed, this will be redder than the surrounding skin as the healing process continues.

-There are special cases that need to be considered, including people with darker skin types or those at risk of keloid scarring. (see below)
+Exceptional cases need to be considered, including people with darker skin types or at risk of keloid scarring. (see below)

 Are There Risks with Body & Facial Mole Removal?